What is an Infographic? Infographic Definition + 5 Examples

 Infographics are extremely beneficial to your business.
 It’s a great way to pass on important information to your audience.
 Here are five ways that infographics benefits your business.

-It’s hard to get your message across with a page full of words.
-People immediately look at the page and are turned away.
+It’s sometimes difficult to get your message across with written content.
+Users may see a wall of text and become overwhelmed, and bounce from the page.
 They aren’t enticed to read your information or don’t have time to read an entire page of text.

 If your text is confusing, too technical, or very in-depth, your audience may struggle to find the point of the information.
 They want quick answers and want to know what you’re trying to prove.